 Bridging the gap between traditional teachers and technology

-The annotation tracking feature successfully addressed teachers' engagement concerns, with all 5 testing participants confirmed they would be more likely to adopt the digital library with this addition.
+The new annotation tracking feature demonstrated strong user appeal, with all 5 testing participants confirming they would increase their engagement with the digital library.

 don’t see the value in digital library